-I have received generous support for my research from the National Endowment for the Humanities, Fulbright IIE, Japan Foundation, Vanderbilt University Research Scholars Grant, the International College for Postgraduate Buddhist Studies (Tokyo), and others.
-My 2012 dissertation won the Stanley Weinstein Prize
+I have received generous support for my research from the National Endowment for the Humanities, Fulbright IIE, ACLS/Robert H. N. Ho Family Foundation, Japan Foundation, Vanderbilt University Research Scholars Grant, the International College for Postgraduate Buddhist Studies (Tokyo), and others.
+My first book was awarded the John Whitney Hall Prize

 awarded to the best Ph.D. dissertation on East Asian Buddhism written in North America during the two previous years.

 I also edit an online Guide to Shōsōin Research

 , where I blog about the Shōsōin.
 Interviews about my first book can be found in the Authorial Intentions podcast